Al-Rafid, Syria

 Al-Rafid (الرفيد) is a village in southern Syria, administratively part of the Quneitra Governorate (Golan Heights), in the portion of the province under the United Nations Disengagement Observer Force Zone.
 According to the Syria Central Bureau of Statistics, al-Rafid had a population of 2,263 in the 2004 census.
 By June 2015, the population had increased to roughly 7,100 (of whom 3,100 were IDPs from the surrounding region).
+Its inhabitants are predominantly Sunni Muslims.